Missing child alert for Marion County teen

-JACKSON, Miss.
-(WJTV)-The Mississippi Bureau of Investigation has issued an Endangered/Missing Child Alert for 16-year-old Karlee Anna Barber of Columbia.
+MARION COUNTY, Miss.
+(WHLT) – The Mississippi Bureau of Investigation (MBI) issued an Endangered/Missing Child Alert for 16-year-old Karlee Anna Barber of Columbia.

-She is described as a bi-racial female, five feet six inches tall, weighing 110 pounds, with brown hair and brown eyes.
+She is described as five feet six inches tall, weighs 110 pounds, with brown hair and brown eyes.

 If anyone has information on the whereabouts of Barber, call Marion County Sheriff’s Office at (601) 736-5051.